 Are you making these customer experience mistakes?

 We have listed five of the mistakes most commonly found in customer support so that you can watch out for them.

 1. Trying to Win an Argument With the Customer

-Hospitality industry got it right: customers are always right!
+The hospitality industry got it right: customers are always right!
 Sadly though, the adage isn’t very realistic.
 If you are running the support of a SaaS product, telling customers how to do something and identifying their dilemma is your job description.

 2. Not Respecting Customer Privacy

-If customers abandoning your brand is not your ideal result, have a transparent policy of how their personal information is going to be used so they can opt out of anything that makes them uneasy.
+If customers abandoning your brand is not your ideal result, have a transparent policy of using their personal information so they can opt-out of anything that makes them uneasy.

 3. Making it Difficult for Customers to Reach You

-It is one thing to overwhelm your customers with offers and messages, and another thing to play hard-to-get when they are looking for you.
+It is one thing to overwhelm your customers with offers and messages and another thing to play hard-to-get when they are looking for you.